-Sometimes people who are not remotely known for work in the genre will show up in a horror film and deliver a hell of a performance.
-And it’s a great, unexpected treat every single time that they do.
-It’s a shame that most of the actors you’ll see on this list never really made it to an A-list level of stardom.
+Sometimes people who are not really known for work in the genre will show up in a horror film and deliver a hell of a performance.
+And it’s a great, unexpected treat every single time they do.
+It’s a shame that many of the actors you’ll see on this list never really made it to an A-list level of stardom.
 Some of them have certainly become well-known, but only for doing a certain kind of thing, while others are far from being household names.

 Sam Neill in In the Mouth of Madness